 Roll out the second disk of dough into a large circle, about 12-inches in diameter.
 Cut it into 1-inch strips using a pizza cutter or a knife.
 Lay half of the strips horizontally over the pie.
 Fold back every other strip halfway and lay one strip perpendicular.
 Unfold the strips over the perpendicular strip and repeat with the remaining strips to create a lattice pattern.

-Trim the excess dough from the strips and press the edges together to seal.
-Roll the excess dough under itself to create a thick edge.
-Crimp the edges decoratively using your fingers or a fork.
+Trim any strips that hang too far over the edge.
+Tuck the overhanging dough from the bottom crust and strips under itself to create a thick edge.
+Crimp with your fingers or press with a fork.

-In a small bowl, beat the egg with the water to create the egg wash.
+In a small bowl, beat 1(50g) large egg with 1 tablespoon(15g) water to create the egg wash.
 Brush the egg wash over the lattice crust and the edges of the pie.

 Place the pie on a baking sheet to catch any drips.
 Bake at 425°F (220°C) for 15 minutes.
 Reduce the oven temperature to 375°F (190°C) and continue baking for 45 minutes to 1 hour, or until the crust is golden brown and the filling is bubbling.
 If the pie is browning too quickly, place aluminum foil over the top of the pie to protect the lattice topping and edges from burning.

-Remove the pie from the oven and let the pie cool on a wire rack for at least 2 hours before serving.
-Cooling completely allows the cherry filling to set and thicken, making slicing easier and ensuring that the filling doesn’t pour out of each slice of pie.
+Remove the pie from the oven and cool on a wire rack for at least 2 hours before slicing and serving.
+The filling needs this time to set.

 Notes